News From Masters

 Five members of the Model United Nations (MUN) team won awards at the 55th annual North American Invitational Model United Nations Conference (NAIMUN).

-It was the first time that a Masters team competed in the event, according to team member Henry Williams, a senior.
+It was the first time that a Masters team competed in the event, according to team co-president Henry Williams, a senior.
 The Masters delegation – 25 students from grades 9 through 12 – participated in the conference during the weekend of February 17.

 The award-winning delegates and their committees are: